• University Of Huddersfield

 I joined the Department of Behavioural and Social Sciences as a Lecturer in Criminology in June 2021 shortly after completing my PhD.
 I completed my doctoral studies in the School of Law at the University of Sheffield, following completion of an MA in International Criminology also at the University of Sheffield.

-During the course of my PhD, I taught on a range of modules on the BA in Criminology in the School of Law and on the BA in Sociology with Criminology in the Department of Sociological Studies at the University of Sheffield, these included: Comprehending Criminology, Analysing Crime Data, Criminology Research Project, Youth Crime and Justice, and Crime, Justice and Social Policy.
+Prior to commencing the Fellowship, I was Course Leader for BSc Criminology and module leader for Introduction to Criminology and Criminal Justice and Introduction to Explaining Crime.
+I have taught on a range of modules including Exploring the Social Sciences, Working with Offenders and Victims, Experiencing Punishment in the Penal System and Final Year Project.
+During the course of my PhD, I taught modules on the BA Criminology and on the BA Sociology with Criminology at the University of Sheffield including: Comprehending Criminology, Analysing Crime Data, Criminology Research Project, Youth Crime and Justice, and Crime, Justice and Social Policy.
 Following completion of my PhD, I was an Associate Lecturer for a short period (January to April 2021) teaching Research Methods (quantitative) and Motivational Interviewing and Behavioural Change in the College of Health, Wellbeing, and Life Sciences at Sheffield Hallam University.
 I also worked as a Research Assistant (April to June 2021) in the School of Law at the University of Sheffield administering a survey and undertaking quantitative and qualitative analysis on a project investigating students’ sense of belonging, engagement, and self-confidence.

 Research Expertise and Interests